Fredrick J. Stare: Life and career

 Stare was born in Columbus, Wisconsin, and educated in chemistry and medicine at the University of Wisconsin and the University of Chicago.
 In the aftermath of the Second World War he worked in the Netherlands, devising a dietary regime to cope with the malnutrition facing the Dutch population.

 In 1942, Stare founded the Department of Nutrition at Harvard School of Public Health, which he led as a professor of nutrition until his retirement in 1976.
 He was a firm believer in the essential goodness of the typical American diet, holding that "prudence and moderation" was the key to healthy eating.
 As an adviser to the US government, Stare rejected the idea that 'the American diet' was harmful; stating for example that Coca-Cola was "a healthy between-meals snack" and that eating even great amounts of sugar would not cause health problems.
-He was also a leading campaigner for the fluoridation, which his critics suggested was part and parcel of his endorsement of sugar.
+He was also a leading campaigner for fluoridation, which his critics suggested was part and parcel of his endorsement of sugar.

 Stare was critical of fad diets and claims of alternative medicine.
+He died of complications from prostate cancer and cardiovascular disease in 2002, in Wellesley, Massachusetts.